 How much time a day will I spend with my dog training?
 Do you have time?
 Will you make time?
 Am I able to be patient and loving and put their needs first before laying on the couch after work to relax.

-What kind of training will I be able to do?
+What kind of dog training will I be able to do?
 You can actually teach yourself training the different techniques used to train your dog.
 For Instance online learning and video’s from others.
 Or you can hire a repeatable trainer in your area.

 We would roughly spend $60 – $120 dollars a week.
 When you hire a trainer, they aren’t going to do the work for you!
 They are going to show you once, and guide you to do the rest.
 It’s very important not to think someone else is going to do all the work for you.
 You will be in for a big surprise.

 How much time a day will you spend exercising your dog?
 A few walks a week, once a day?
-You should always make a time where it is just your dog and you, whether if be a walk, playing or training.
+You should always make a time where it is just your dog and you, whether it be a walk, playing or training.
 This is a must.
 Take a look at your exercise schedule now and ask yourself if you have room for a partner.

 Am I financially ready to take on this responsibility?
 Having a dog can be very costly we spend roughly $300.00 on our dog’s needs plus we have also opted for pet insurance this time.
 So add on more to that.
 We never had insurance in the past and trust me, you will need it in their senior or puppy years.
 That I can promise.
+How much will it cost to feed your new dog each month?

 It cost us roughly $10,000 plus a year for two dogs in their final few years.
 If we would have got insurance their final years it would have cost us less than half of that.
 Do your research on your dog’s pet insurance.
 It’s worth it.